rogin/Snippets/Connect/Mirth.md

 the client is trying to send just tons of concurrent connections and it's limited to 10 threads.

 _tiskinty_
 based on experience, that's usually a network error.
-I would guess it's a firewall issue based on the EOF, but that's not a sure thing by any means the thread/connection setup doesn't usually cause that from what I've seen before.
+I would guess it's a firewall issue based on the EOF, but that's not a sure thing by any means. the thread/connection setup doesn't usually cause that from what I've seen before.
 99% of the time when I've seen it, it was directly related to a firewall or VPN setup needing to be restarted.
 Otherwise, it might be enough (depending on the actual networking setup) to re-deploy the channel.
 I've seen that work occasionally in the past.
 I wouldn't bank on it, but it's typically low risk

 _RunnenLate_
 no firewall in front of the server, just an F5 which there is no way I would restart.
 I told the client to reduce their queue for 9000 to 100 and retry.